Division of Global Engagement Statement of Mission

-The Office of International Affairs (OIA) integrates and advances UO’s many projects of internationalization in support of students, faculty, the campus community and the UO Academic Plan.
+The Division of Global Engagement (DGE) integrates and advances UO’s many projects of internationalization in support of students, faculty, the campus community and the UO Academic Plan.
 We do so because we believe global engagement is foundational to academic excellence; vital to our to students’ educational development, personal growth, and professional competitiveness; essential for faculty development and research excellence; and integral to the university’s social mission as a premier public residential research university.

 - Increasing student participation in study abroad;